Tawanda21/Tawanda21/README.md

 # About Me

 I'm Tawanda Mudonhi, an AI/ML Engineer with a passion for building intelligent, data-driven systems.
-I work across the full stack of machine learning—from model development and training to deployment and scalability.
+I work across the full stack of machine learning from model development and training to deployment and scalability.
 My toolkit is built around Python, and I have strong hands-on experience with FastAPI, Docker, PyTorch, TensorFlow, Keras, and cloud-native databases including PostgreSQL, MongoDB, and Firebase.

 I believe in writing clean, maintainable code and designing systems that are not only functional but also resilient and production-ready.